tommasobertoni/GoF-Design-Patterns/src/com/gofdp/creationalpatterns/factorymethod/README.md

 ## Factory Method

-> "This design pattern is used to deal with the problem of creating objects without specifying the exact class of object that will be created.
-This is done by creating objects via calling a factory method."<br>
+> "*This design pattern is used to deal with the problem of creating objects without specifying the exact class of object that will be created.
+This is done by creating objects via calling a factory method.*"<br>
 [(source)](http://en.wikipedia.org/wiki/Factory_method_pattern)

 The implementation consists of a `PetCreator` which, of course, creates a `Pet`: the concrete classes are